Lebel Model 1886 rifle: Competitors and successors

-In response to being left behind by Germany's Mauser rifle, the French military decided in 1909 to replace the Lebel and its rimmed cartridge by more advanced designs.
-Consequently, while the bolt action Berthier rifle was first issued in 1907 as a stop-gap to arm colonial troops, the French defense ministry was planning to leapfrog other military forces with an advanced semi-automatic infantry rifle.
+Outclassed by Germany's Mauser rifle, the French military decided in 1909 to replace the Lebel and its rimmed cartridge with more advanced designs.
+While the bolt-action Berthier rifle was first issued in 1907 as a stop-gap to arm colonial troops, the French defense ministry planned to leapfrog other military forces with an advanced semi-automatic infantry rifle.
 This new weapon was the Meunier rifle, also known as the Fusil A6, which chambered a more powerful 7×59mm rimless cartridge.
 It was adopted in 1912 after an extensive competitive process.
 However, its manufacture, which was to begin in 1913, was suspended because of the imminent risk of war with Germany.
 Instead, and during World War I, the French Army chose the easier and less expensive solution of adopting a gas-operated semi-automatic rifle which incorporated some Lebel parts: the Fusil Mle 1917 RSC, once again in 8mm Lebel caliber.
 It was manufactured in large numbers (85,000) during 1918 and issued to select soldiers in infantry regiments.
 However, the Mle 1917 RSC was criticized by infantrymen as being too heavy, too long, and too difficult to maintain in the trenches.
 Furthermore, it also needed a special five-round clip to operate.
 In the end, the aged M1886 Lebel and variants of the Berthier rifle remained in service until the Armistice of November 11, 1918 and beyond.

 8mm Lebel cartridge

 When it first appeared, the Lebel's 8×50R smokeless ammunition allied to its longer range and flatter trajectory brought a revolution in infantry armament.
 A soldier equipped with a Lebel could outrange troops carrying rifles chambered for black-powder, large-caliber lead-bullet ammunition.
-Using smokeless powder, he could remain virtually invisible to an enemy at longer ranges, yet locate an enemy at any range by the smoke from their rifles.
+Using smokeless powder, he could remain virtually invisible to an enemy at longer ranges, yet locate the enemy at any range by the smoke from their rifles.
 He could also carry more cartridges for the same overall weight.

 A new 197 gr (12.8 g) solid brass (90% copper-10% zinc) pointed (spitzer) and boat-tail bullet ("Balle D")—historically the very first boat-tailed plus spitzer rifle bullet to be invented and then widely manufactured—was adopted for the Lebel rifle in 1898 and placed in generalized service after 1901.
 Desaleux's own Balle D provided a flatter trajectory and increased the range of the Mle 1886 rifle to about 4,000 yards and its maximum effective wounding distance (when fired indirectly at massed area targets) to 1,800 yards.
 More importantly, due to the bullet's flatter trajectory, the realistic effective range of the 8mm Lebel was increased to approximately 457 yd using open sights.
 The altered ballistic trajectory of the new cartridge necessitated a replacement of the Lebel's rear sights.